elstati0n/EL-Hunter/README.md

 **IP ON (IP-based match)**
 The server's hosting country is determined by geo-locating its IP address.
 For example, if `example.com` resolves to an IP hosted in Russia, and you have a Russia rule with IP ON — it matches.
 This catches servers hosted in a country regardless of what domain name they use.

-**`.ru` ON (Domain TLD match)**
+**`.com` ON (Domain TLD match)**
 The domain's top-level extension is checked directly — no geo lookup needed.
-If the visited URL ends in `.ru`, `.cn`, `.ir` etc. and you have the matching country rule with TLD ON — it matches instantly.
-This is faster and catches domains even if their hosting IP is in another country (e.g. a `.ru` site hosted on Cloudflare in the US).
+If the visited URL ends in `.com`, `.cn`, `.ir` etc. and you have the matching country rule with TLD ON — it matches instantly.
+This is faster and catches domains even if their hosting IP is in another country (e.g. a `.com` site hosted on Cloudflare in the US).

 Both can be ON simultaneously — either match is enough to trigger the rule.